-Caledon State Park and Natural Area Trails is a 3.7 mile loop trail located near King George, VA that offers the chance to see wildlife and is rated as moderate.
+Caledon State Park and Natural Area Trails is a 3.7 mile loop trail located near King George, Virginia that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for hiking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash